 The lawsuits alleged the company had endangered patients by marketing a harmful product.

 Hoffmann-LaRoche argued people who filed lawsuits could not prove Accutane injured them.

 The manufacturer claimed there were no scientific studies linking Accutane to IBD or suicide.

-It maintained it had given ample warning to patients about potential side effects.
+The manufacturer maintained they had given ample warning to patients about the potential side effects of Accutane.

 Juries ordered Hoffmann-LaRoche to pay more than $53 million to Accutane patients.
 This total comes from several large judgments.